deletedcu/angular-demo/projects/project-03-c-service-workers/README.md

 11. Check `Offline` again, and refresh the page.
 This time, we should see our death square in all its offline glory!

+>**Note:** Make sure you are going directly to `http://localhost:8000/` when you refresh, not any of the sub-pages like `/info/8`.
+You can navigate to those sub-pages later, by clicking on the turrets, but if you do it in the beginning, it will trigger a network request.
+We're offline, so this would fail.

 ### Resources

 - [Angular Apps with Service Workers](https://coryrylan.com/blog/fast-offline-angular-apps-with-service-workers)